 It is important to examine occupant restraints as it relates to motor vehicle drivers and passengers.
-Table 6 shows the percentage of casualties who had restraints fitted in the vehicle but did not wear them in NSW, Sydney region and in the City of Ryde in 2009.
-There was two casualties who had restraints fitted in the vehicle and did not wear them.
-This is up by one in each category from last year.
-In addition, only one child aged 0-12 years was injured with a child restraint fitted, but not worn.
+Table 6 shows the percentage of casualties who had restraints fitted in the vehicle but did not wear them in NSW, Sydney region and in the City of Ryde in 2010.
+There was no casualties who had restraints fitted in the vehicle and did not wear them.